defra-design/design/community.md

 # Design community

-We are a team of 4 permanent and 10 contract designers working in Bristol, York, Reading and Warrington.
+We are a team of 9 permanent and 26 contract designers working in Bristol, York, and Warrington.

 ## Meet ups